ShigekiKarita/mir-pybuffer/README.md

 ### python side

-you should wrap numpy contiguous array with `pybuffer.to_bytes`. also see [mir.ndslice.connect.cpython.PythonBufferErrorCode](http://docs.algorithm.dlang.io/latest/mir_ndslice_connect_cpython.html#.PythonBufferErrorCode) for error handling.
+All you need to do is calling C/D dynamic library with `pybuffer.CDLL`.

 ``` python
 import ctypes